Pediatric hand and upper extremity care

 Pollicization surgery for thumb hypoplasia

 Our pediatric hand surgeons also perform pollicization surgery to treat severe thumb hypoplasia (very small or missing thumb).
 During pollicization surgery, the surgeon moves and rotates the index finger, repositioning it as a new thumb.
-Since this surgery requires some "rewiring" of the brain, it is best performed before the age of two, allowing the body and mind to adapt.
+Since this surgery requires some "rewiring" of the brain, it is best performed before age two, allowing the body and mind to adapt.

 Childhood is filled with bumps and scrapes as kids grow and play.
-But if your child sustains a more serious injury to the hand, wrist, elbow and shoulder, our physicians have the knowledge and experience to help them heal as quickly and fully as possible.
+But if your child sustains a more serious injury to the hand, wrist, elbow or shoulder, our physicians have the knowledge and experience to help them heal as quickly and fully as possible.
 From wrist sprains and dislocated elbows to fractures and breaks, we treat your child's injury so they can get back to the best parts of being a kid.

-Nursemaid's elbow treatment
+Nursemaid elbow treatment

 A common injury among children is Nursemaid's elbow, also called slipped elbow, pulled elbow or toddler's elbow.
 It occurs when a sudden pull on the extended arm causes a dislocation of the radial head near the elbow joint.
 The causes include pulling a child quickly before running into danger or swinging them by the arms.